mattbierner/composed.js/README.md

     f(1); -> 11

 ## wrap(...function(...args): Array) ##
 Wraps a set of functions.
-Eached wrapped function gives next function's arguments.
+Each wrapped function gives next function's arguments.
 Wraps right to left.
 Like composition if Javascript supported multiple return values.